Real Life Fantasy

-Three versions of this song were made, the first one was said to be only 30% complete & the other was just a promo.
-The final version premiered on November 11, 2011 on Ja Rule's SoundCloud the Queen sample was omitted from this version.
+Three versions of this song were made; the first one was said to be only 30% complete and the other was just a promo.
+The final version premiered on November 11, 2011, on Ja Rule's SoundCloud the Queen sample was omitted from this version.

 Music video

 The music video for "Real Life Fantasy" was filmed in May 2011.
 The song's music video was directed by Hype Williams, who also directed many of Ja Rule's previous videos, such as "Holla Holla", "Murda 4 Life", "Daddy's Little Baby", "How Many Wanna Die", "Between Me and You", "Put It On Me", " Body" and "Wonderful".

 It was released on February 1, 2012 on WorldStarHipHop.com and was viewed over 3 million times in the first 24 hours.